ESG Litigation Guide

 This Regulation establishes the InvestEU Fund, which shall provide for an EU guarantee to support financing and investment operations carried out by the implementing partners that contribute to objectives of the Union’s internal policies.
 The Regulation also establishes an advisory support mechanism to provide support for the development of investable projects and access to financing and to provide related capacity building assistance.

-“Hogan Lovells” or the “firm” refers to the international legal practice that comprises Hogan Lovells International LLP, Hogan Lovells US LLP and their affiliated businesses, each of which is a separate legal entity.
+"Hogan Lovells" or the "firm" refers to the international legal practice that comprises Hogan Lovells International LLP, Hogan Lovells US LLP and their affiliated businesses, each of which is a separate legal entity.
 Hogan Lovells International LLP is a limited liability partnership registered in England and Wales with registered number OC323639 and is authorised and regulated by the Solicitors Regulation Authority of England and Wales.
 Registered office and principal place of business: Atlantic House, Holborn Viaduct, London EC1A 2FG.
-Hogan Lovells US LLP is a limited liability partnership registered in the District of Columbia.
-The word “partner” is used to describe a partner or member of Hogan Lovells International LLP, Hogan Lovells US LLP or any of their affiliated entities or any employee or consultant with equivalent standing.
+Hogan Lovells US LLP is a limited liability partnership registered in the state of Delaware.
+The word "partner" is used to describe a partner or member of Hogan Lovells International LLP, Hogan Lovells US LLP or any of their affiliated entities or any employee or consultant with equivalent standing.
 Certain individuals, who are designated as partners, but who are not members of Hogan Lovells International LLP, do not hold qualifications equivalent to members.
-For more information about Hogan Lovells, the partners and their qualifications, see the Hogan Lovells website.
+For more information about Hogan Lovells, the partners and their qualifications, see other pages on this website.

 Rankings and quotes from legal directories and other sources may refer to the former firms of Hogan & Hartson LLP and Lovells LLP.
 Where case studies are included, results achieved do not guarantee similar outcomes for other clients.
 Images of people may feature current or former lawyers and employees at Hogan Lovells or models not connected with the firm.
 New York State Notice: Attorney Advertising.